 - Sea Buckthorn Berry

 Recent research is shining light on what seems obvious to many cultures around the world; your guts health is a major indicator of your overall health.
 With the finding that we are more bacteria than human (there are about triple the number of bacteria inside of you as there are actual human cells in the body though this number may be revised down), interest is growing in the symbiotic relationships that play out.
 Most of these bacteria are found in the gut and seem to play a very significant role with the effectiveness of the immune system.
 If you have good gut health it would seem, you will be far more robust an individual than those that don’t.

-As science moves forward with its examination of how the health of the gut creates our immune reactions there are many things that an individual can do to promote the healthy bacteria in the gut to increase there protective effects over us.
-Fermented foods is perhaps the oldest option in this regard.
+As science moves forward with its examination of how the health of the gut creates our immune reactions there are many things that an individual can do to promote the healthy bacteria in the gut to increase their protective effects over us.
+Fermented foods are perhaps the oldest option in this regard.

 We live in kind of a vacuum in the West, consuming the least amount of fermented foods possibly in history.
 This has to do with refrigerators for the most part.
-Long used as a way of prolonging the shelf-life of foods, cold storage now does that for us.
+Whereas fermentation was long used as a way of prolonging the shelf-life of foods, cold storage now does that for us.
 As a by-product of this, we lose out on the gut-promoting activities of these foods.
 Luckily, the resurgence of the traditions around fermenting seems to be on the upswing.

 More then anything, consuming fermented foods will help to realign and rebalance your system.
 This is done by improving your digestion of foods (which will help your immune system) and inoculating you with healthy bacteria friends that will work with you to keep their home safe for their continued propagation, resulting in your improved health.